 The matrix model keeps traditional divisions and division heads but is flexible enough to allow for the formation of cross-divisional teams:

-With this model, full-service advertising agencies are able to meet all of their client’s needs without creating large barriers in communication between divisions.
+With this model, full-service advertising agencies can meet all of their client’s needs without creating large communication barriers between divisions.
 It tries to blend the best of both mechanistic and organic hierarchical structures.

 The pod system